 There is no one common style of leadership, evidenced by the number of different theories that exist concerning leadership practice, and there is no one size fits all.

-Rather it is a case new leaders blending what is the best fit for them and this skills mix will depend on a number of factors such as nature of the work and size and nature of staff.
-We all have the potential to be good leaders and learn from the environment they have been nurtured within.
-This can be by observing and replicating what they perceive to be good practice in former managers/leaders.
+Rather it is a case of new leaders blending what is the best fit for them and this skills mix will depend on a number of factors such as the nature of the work and size and nature of staff.
+We all have the potential to be good leaders and learn from the environment we have been nurtured within.
+This can be done by observing and replicating what they perceive to be good practices in former managers/leaders.

-A successful leader must have sufficient technical, commercial and other knowledge related to their particular field.
+A successful leader must have sufficient technical, commercial, and other knowledge related to their particular field.
 Such knowledge in itself however does not provide them with the skills required to be an effective leader.
-There are three other broad attributes which would need to be developed:-
+There are three other broad attributes that would need to be developed:

 - The right personal attitudes